harendra-kumar/concise-haskell/language/000-composition.rst

 ..
 Refer to the, expressions and equations, transform and combine chapters for more details.

-A Haskell program constitutes of expressions which in turn are composed of `terms`.
-The part of the program that deals with terms and expressions is called `term level program`.
+A Haskell program constitutes of `expressions` which in turn are composed of `terms`.
+The part of the program that deals with terms and expressions is called the `term level program`.
 There is also a part of the Haskell program that deals with `types` of terms rather than terms themselves, we call it the `type level program`.